 Waiting List Type: Wait list is held by the Housing Choice Voucher team per date and time of application.
 Applicants with the preference will be selected over those that do not have the preference.
-Per MTW Activity 2018-1, waiting list is held by the service partner.

 Preferences: Per MTW Activity 2016-4, families with at least one child under the age of 6 are given preference.